SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-VariablesAndScopes.md

-### Little setup
+### Little Setup

 Our first testing scenario, similar to the previous ones, is as follows: we will define a method `returnGlobal` that reads and returns the global named `Global`.
 Now the question is that from the CInterpretable class the global variable `Global` should be a Pharo global variable.
-Note that when the interpreter will encounter such a variable, it will use its own private environment.
+Note that when the interpreter encounters such a variable, it uses its own private environment.

 So to make sure that you can compile the code and execute your tests, we define the class method initialize as follows: